sql_funcs documentation

 Note

-Assessment Count by Inventory Type (protective, risk-factor, strength-based)
+Assessments - Count by Inventory Type (protective, risk-factor, strength-based)

 custody_status(summary_table=False)#